patrickdaze/bulma-search-chrome/README.md

 ## Options

-If you wish to use your an alternaive Alogila index (your own or custom provider, probably via [Bulma Search](https://github.com/thomasedwards/bulmasearch)) you can customize the app ID and key within this extension's options.
+If you wish to use your an alternative Alogila index (your own or custom provider, probably via [Bulma Search](https://github.com/thomasedwards/bulmasearch)) you can customize the app ID and key within this extension's options.

 ## Usage